 Location and History

-The Berezitovy gold mine is located in the Amur region of the Russian Federation, approximately 50 km north of Urusha (a town of 5,000 people) and is accessible via an all-season road, most of which is paved.
-The mine is located just 50 km from the Trans-Siberian railway and 100 km from Skovorodino railway station.
+The Berezitovy mine is located in the Amur region of the Russian Federation approximately 50 km north of the town of Urusha and is accessible via an all-season road most of which is paved.
+The mine is located just 50 km from the Trans-Siberian railway and 100 km from the Skovorodino railway station.

-Commercial production began at the Berezitovy mine in 2007.
-The Berezitovy was acquired by Nordgold in late 2008, as part of the controlling interest in High River Gold.
-Nordgold currently holds a 100% interest in High River, which in turn holds a 99.91% interest in Berezitovy.
+Commercial production at Berezitovy started in 2007.
+The mine was acquired by Nordgold in late 2008 as part of the High River Gold transaction.

-The Berezitovy mine is a well-established open pit.
-The Berezitovy processing plant contains crushing, SAG and ball milling and CIP circuits, a tailings water filter plant and a dry tailings storage facility, a water reservoir and potable water wells located on the Khaikta River, sanitary landfills, a sewage treatment plant, mine water settling ponds.
+Berezitovy mine is a conventional open pit operation.
+Its processing plant consists of crushing, SAG and ball milling and CIP circuits.
+The mine also has a tailings water filter plant, a dry tailings storage facility, a water reservoir and potable water wells located on the Khaikta River, as well as sanitary landfills, a sewage treatment plant and mine water settling ponds.
 Berezitovy has recently expanded to include a heap leach operation to treat low-grade ore.